veit/jupyter-tutorial/docs/data-processing/serialisation-formats/index.rst

 =====================

 Data serialisation converts structured data to a format that allows sharing and or storing of the data.
-Bevore serialising data you have to decide how the data should be structured – flat or nested.
+Before serialising data you have to decide how the data should be structured – flat or nested.
 The differences in the two styles are shown in the examples below: